Howard Deutch

 Howard Deutch Family

-Howard Deutch is married to actress Lea Thompson; the couple met during the production of Some Kind of Wonderful and married in 1989.
-They have two daughters, Madelyn Deutch and Zoey Deutch, both of whom have pursued acting careers.
+Deutch is married to actress Lea Thompson, having met her on the set of Some Kind of Wonderful.
+The couple has two daughters, Madelyn Deutch and Zoey Deutch, both of whom have followed their parents into the acting profession.
+The Deutch-Thompson family represents one of the well-known multi-generational acting families in American entertainment.

 Personal Life